commercionetwork/commercionetwork/docs/x/docs/README.md

-# CommercioDOCS
+# Docs
-CommercioDOCS is the module that allows you to send a document to another user, and retrieve the list of documents that you have received.
+The `docs` module is the one that allows you to send a document to another user, and retrieve the list of documents that you have received.

 ## Transactions